-Join Teaching with Primary Sources (TPS) at MSU Denver and the Colorado Geographic Alliance (COGA) to learn strategies for integrating geographic primary sources from the Library of Congress into your classroom.
+Join Teaching with Primary Sources (TPS) at Metropolitan State University Denver and the Colorado Geographic Alliance (COGA) to learn strategies for integrating geographic primary sources from the Library of Congress into your classroom.
 This free workshop will be aligned for the middle school social studies classroom, but will be relevant for anyone with interest in geography and primary source based instruction.
-This workshop, which reflects the partnership between TPS and National Geographic Society State Alliances, offers a unique opportunity to apply an inquiry‐based learning model by using Library of Congress primary sources through the lens of geographic thinking.
+This workshop offers an opportunity to apply an inquiry-based learning model by using Library of Congress primary sources through the lens of geographic thinking.
 With the Library's collection of over 60 million digitized resources, students and educators gain access to the raw materials of U.S. society and cultural history.
 Crossing multiple disciplines, these sources inspire curiosity, prompt interesting questions, and support informed research decisions-creating an atmosphere that promotes critical thinking and understanding.
 Adding the geographic perspective to the analysis of these primary sources gives new meaning and depth to these valuable resources.
-Click here for more information and registration details.